-Reach our Experts at 912-208-2399 today and we’ll help you start finding an updated unit.
+Reach our Experts at 912-208-2399 today and we’ll help you start finding a modern unit.

 Why are Refrigerants Damaging to the Environment?

-- R410a is the alternative for R22.
-It’s what you’ll find in all new cooling units currently.
+- R410a is the substitute for R22.
+It’s what you’ll find in all new air conditioning systems now.

-What Should I Do in the Interim?
+What Should I Do for Now?

 If your AC is approaching (or older than) 15 years, now’s a fantastic time to start planning for installation.